AnthonySimbana/QualityAssurance_Testing_Chai/README.md

 # Quality Assurance with Chai

-Part 1/3 of the Quality Assurance Certification from freeCodeCamp
+Part 1/2 of Course from Quality Assurance Certification FreeCodeCamp

 This is a repository from freeCodeCamp about (Quality Assurance) QA using chai to test.